AFCAT 02/2026 Notification Released: Eligibility, Dates & Vacancy Details *[Application deadline extended to 21 June 2026]*

 Long-Term Financial Benefits

-Pension (for PC Officers): Permanent Commission officers retiring after completing service are entitled to pension benefits, providing financial security post-retirement.
+Pension (for PC Officers): Permanent Commission officers who complete their required service are entitled to pension benefits, providing financial security after retirement.

-• Rs.
-12 lakh insurance coverage payable at age 75 years for officers retiring after 20+ years of service
+Insurance: Mandatory insurance coverage of Rs.
+1.25 crore for serving officers, and Rs.
+12 lakh insurance coverage payable at age 75 for officers retiring after 20+ years of service.

 The selection process for Indian Air Force commissioned officer entries is multi-staged and rigorous.
 It's designed not just to test your knowledge but to evaluate your overall officer-like qualities, physical fitness, and mental resilience.